 You may further learn more about how personal works here.

-So, Can You Get A Second Personal Loan At The Same Time?
+So, Can You Get A Second Personal Loan or Multiple Personal Loans At The Same Time?

 The quick answer is yes.
 However, in such cases, the lender will analyse your financial situation further, including your repayment abilities.
 And even if you are eligible for another loan, you may really want to consider carefully if you should take it up.